-Shoulder dystocia cases are not rare but this is the first case I have seen or read about where the OB/GYN’s malpractice was the failure to make a large enough C-section incision.
-There are many claims that involve the failure to provide a c-section in the first place.
+Shoulder dystocia cases are not rare but this is the first case I have seen or read about where the OB/GYN’s malpractice was failing to make a large enough C-section incision.
+There are many claims that involve failing to provide a c-section.

-These injuries tend to occur with babies that are much larger than typical or, as is frequently the case, when the mother has diagnosed or undiagnosed gestational diabetes (or is just a diabetic).
+These injuries occur with babies that are much larger than typical or, as is frequently the case when the mother has diagnosed or undiagnosed gestational diabetes (or is just a diabetic).
 The big thing with this problem is seeing the problem before it manifests itself.

 How Do You Know Whether a Brachial Plexus Injury Is Permanent?

 Often, we get brachial plexus cases that appear to be very viable claims that fall apart because the injuries resolve.
 This is not a miracle.
-Thankfully, many of these injuries resolve over time.
+Thankfully, many of these injuries resolve.
 I met with a family last week in a shoulder dystocia case where I feel very hopeful the child will have a full recovery.
 (We will wait and see and hope.)
 Only five to twenty percent of brachial plexus birth injuries are severe enough to result in permanent damage.
 Sometimes the nerve damage caused by the natural forces of labor is only temporary.
 If this happens, this injury likely occurred in the absence of medical malpractice.
 How long until you know?
-When a brachial plexus birth injury resolves completely within two years, you should get a pretty good sense of where the injury will go.
+When a brachial plexus birth injury resolves completely within two years, you get a good sense of where the injury will go.
 Before that time, the only other way to be sure is to do an MRI to see if there is a complete nerve root avulsion.
 This means a detachment of a nerve root at the point it exits the spine.

 How These Cases Are Defended?